Why Early Care Matters

 • Mood dysregulation and irritability

-• Anxiety or low mood around the cycle
+• Anxiety or low mood during different cycle phases

 • Disrupted sleep